Wylarel/MinecraftAutoclicker/README.md

 # MinecraftAutoclicker
-A client-side mod to automaticly click every chosent amount of seconds or in-game ticks in Minecraft
+A client-side mod to automaticly click every chosen amount of seconds or in-game ticks in Minecraft